paris-liam/love-place-project-2/pages/aboutPage/about.md

 Place/Love is foremost a humanist blog, centered around a belief that the world, and the people and creatures that inhabit it, in all of their diversity, are stupefyingly beautiful once we slow down and take a look at it all.
 But celebration does not have to mean lack of criticism for the injustices that plague our world and communities - quite the opposite.
 As James Baldwin wrote in his introduction to *Notes of a Native Son*: "I love America more than any other country in the world, and, exactly for this reason, I insist on the right to criticize her perpetually."
 Place/Love is about both preserving the things that we love in our neighborhoods *and* calling out and having honest conversations about the things that we don't - for it would be a disservice to that love to accept imperfection.

+With this comes an acknowledgement that this blog is run by a white man.
+The intention behind posting mostly interviews is to allow the focus to be on the words of the interviewee - and outreach work will be put in to ensure that BIPOC, non-male, and other voices that come from different backgrounds, are being amplified here.
+Scholarship on urban issues such as gentrification and policing is not valid when done by an educated white man alone - it must include other voices as an integral part.
+That is the intention of these interviews.

 To read a longer piece about Place/Love and why it is necessary (the Place/Love Manifesto), click [here](/manifesto).
 And to view the blog and dive into people’s stories, click [here](/).

 ![](/static/img/quote.png)